HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ### Getting Python on PATH

-You can confirm whether Python is on PATH by opening a terminal and typing `py --version`:
+You can confirm whether Python is on PATH by opening a Command Prompt and typing `py --version`:

 ![Fig. 1.1: Find Python Version](../images/python_version.png)

-or `where python`:
+or `where python.exe`:

 ![Fig. 1.2: Find Python Location](../images/python_location.png)